bkacjios/lua-mumble/README.md

 -- Request ACL config for the channel
 -- When server responds, it will call the 'OnACL' hook mumble.channel:requestACL()

+-- Request permissions for the channel
+-- When server responds, it will call the 'OnPermissionQuery' hook mumble.channel:requestPermissions()

+-- Gets the permissions value for the channel
+Number permissions = mumble.channel:getPermissions()

+-- Gets the permissions value for the channel
+Boolean permission = mumble.channel:hasPermission(mumble.acl flag)
 ```

 ### mumble.timer